A TO Z JARGON BUSTER

 A mortgage that has some of the loan set up on an interest-only basis and some on a repayment basis.

-This is a land tax payable when purchasing a property or land in the UK.
+This is a tax payable when purchasing a property or land in England & NI (Scotland & Wales have their own rates and rules that apply).
 The amount payable depends upon the purchase price.
-If you are paying £125,000 or less, then you are exempt from paying stamp duty.
-If you are paying more than £125,000, then you pay stamp duty, normally 1% to 12% of the purchase price – on a sliding scale for residential properties.
-A Government tax based on the property purchase price.
+If you are paying £250,000 (£425,000 for First Time Buyers buying up to £625,000) or less, then you are exempt from paying stamp duty (as long as this is the only residential property you own).
+If you are paying more than £250,000 then you pay stamp duty, normally 5% to 12% of the purchase price – on a sliding scale for residential properties.

 A shorthand term for the borrower’s credit record and employment situation.